ICLab4DL/GNNBenchEffectiveness/README.md

 # Rethinking the Effectiveness of Graph Classification Datasets in Benchmarks for Assessing GNNs

 This repository supports our paper titled "Rethinking the Effectiveness of Graph Classification Datasets in Benchmarks for Assessing GNNs," which has been accepted by IJCAI 2024.
-You can access the paper [here](https://arxiv.org/abs/2407.04999).
+You can access the paper and get bibtex [here](https://www.ijcai.org/proceedings/2024/237).

 ## Prepare Datasets: